 Social Media, Software & Privacy

 Our Social Media, Software & Privacy Law practice is one of the fastest growing practice areas within the firm.
-The practice is spearheaded by a Social Media Law teacher and an open-source code programmer.
 Clients turn to our social media & privacy law attorneys to devise website terms and conditions for the online aspects of their business; to seek advice on digital best practices related to corporate disclosure; to pursue non-compete enforcement resulting from online activity of a former employee or competitor; and, in general, for their thoughtful application of long established law to new technology.

 Many clients now realize that social media is an essential component to a business’ growth and success and with it comes unforeseen legal complications that require a keen understanding of social and digital platform concepts and how these platforms interact with established principles of law.

 The Meltzer Lippe Social Media & Privacy Law practice group offers clients a full range of legal services relating to the intersection of business practices and social media platforms Facebook, Twitter, LinkedIn, Google+, Pinterest, and more.

 We understand readily that social media will continue to grow in legal and business importance at a lighting fast pace.
 As consumers migrate onto digital platforms, making purchasing and legally binding decisions online daily, we are prepared to safeguard clients and companies from the numerous pitfalls social media business use presents.
 This includes protection and enforcement of our client’s intellectual property online and on social media, including the removal of infringing materials on social media websites.